writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 [eu-announce]: http://www.writethedocs.org/conf/eu/2015/news/announcing-eu-2015/
 [eu-conf]: http://www.writethedocs.org/conf/eu/2016/

-We're putting the finishing touches on the conference, and have more information for you about this year's conference events.
-We hope you can join us for most of them, because they are some of our favorite parts of the conference.
+We're putting the finishing touches on the Portland conference, so this email contains more information for you about this year's conference events.
+We've added some cool resources, and we hope you'll take advantage of them.
+We also hope you'll be able to join most if not all of the events outside the main conference talks, because they're some of our favorite things.

 Saturday - Annual Hike
 ----------------------

-If you are in town Saturday afternoon, please join us for our [annual hike to Pittock Mansion][hike].
-We've had rain every year, but we're optimistic that we'll see some sun this year!
+If you're in town Saturday afternoon, please join us for our [annual hike to Pittock Mansion][hike].
+We've had rain every year, but that doesn't stop us from hoping for sun every year, too!

 (QUESTION: no tickets required this year?)